"Dogs for Experienced Owners" What does that even mean?

 The Cane Corso is a devoted family dog that makes a great watch dog and guardian.
 They want to please and training is not terribly difficult.
 They have a domineering personality, a suspicious of strangers and can be aggressive.
 For these reasons, they don't make an ideal candidate for novice owners.

 They may look like a cuddle buddy, but they are are formidable guardian, developed to guard anyone or anything that they deem their family.
 They make excellent guards because of their strong willed tendency, fearlessness and independence.
+By nature, highly aggressive unless VERY WELL trained.
 Only really happy when he has a job to do, these dominant dogs can be a challenge even for the highly experienced dog owner.
+Definitely deserves a place on our list of Dogs for Experienced Owners!

 Here is a breed that is self-assured, independent and stubborn.
 They are suspicious of strangers and can be aggressive around other dogs.
 They are not an easy dog to train, not especially affectionate but very protective of their families.